dioptre/docs/content/learn-code-basic/7-our-first-game.md

 <iframe src="https://editor.p5js.org/dioptre/sketches/SyJKv1CCz" width="100%" height="768"></iframe>

-Try playing a sound when the mouse moves to the right of the screen.
+Hint: To get started, try playing a sound when the mouse moves to the right of the screen.
+Try 100 pixels?